• start here

 • Međurječje (1 night): Etno House Djurdjevina (beautiful stone farmhouse ~20min north of Međurječje) *there are very few options online in this area— use Google Maps to find local guesthouses and call ahead to reserve

-• Grebjaje (3 nights): Bungalows Katun Maja Karanfil (rustic wooden cabins right at the trailhead, with a great restaurant and peaceful garden setting) or Ethno Katun ROSI Agrotourism (basic but scenic alternative nearby)
+• Grebjaje (3 nights): Katun Maja Karanfil (rustic wooden cabins right at the trailhead, with a great restaurant and peaceful garden setting) or Ethno Katun ROSI Agrotourism (basic but scenic alternative nearby)

 • Virpazar (2 nights): Hoopoe Glamping (stylish bell tents among the vines, with a natural rock pool and an excellent on-site restaurant)